isomerpages/moe-bedoksouthsec/_cca/Sports/Badminton.md

 ### Overview

 Our members undergo basic game training and learn the skills and techniques of badminton playing through individual and mass training.
-Regular physical training sessions and runs are also conducted in the School Gymnasium and Indoor Sports Hall to keep the members fit for the sport.
+Regular physical training sessions and runs are also conducted in the School Gymnasium and Indoor Sports Hall to keep the members fit for the sport.&nbsp;